Frequently asked questions

 What is the average cost for housing in Houston?

-You should expect to pay $1200 or more per month for a one or two bedroom apartment if you live in the Texas Medical Center area.
+You should expect to pay $1200 +/month for a one or two bedroom apartment if you live in the Texas Medical Center area.
 Housing in outlying areas is less expensive but results in longer commute times.
 Most residents choose to live closer to the hospital.

 What is there to do in Houston?

 Houston is fourth largest city in the nation and as such has an abundance of recreational opportunities.
-Evenings out can include professional sporting events such as the Houston Astros, Texans, Rockets, or Comets games.
+Evenings out can include professional sporting events such as the Houston Astros, Texans, Rockets, or Dynamo games.
 Discounted tickets are often available since Methodist is the sponsor hospital for many of the teams.
 An abundance of local multi-cultural activities exist such as the season of festivals as well as taking in the Opera, Ballet, Symphony, Broadway musicals, or the annual Houston Livestock Show and Rodeo.